 Asset Class Target Allocation Long-Term Expected Rate of Return

 Domestic Fixed Income 25% 1.00%

 Domestic Large Cap Equities 40% 4.40%

 Domestic Mid Cap Equities 3.5% 4.70%

 Domestic Small Cap Equities 3.5% 4.90%

 Global Equities 10% 5.00%

 International Equities Core 15% 5.10%

-Real Estate Investment Trusts Total 6.00%
+Real Estate Investment Trusts 3% 6.00%

+Total 100%

-Rates shown are net of the 2.75% assumed rate of inflation.
+^{} Rates shown are net of the 2.75% assumed rate of inflation.

-Discount Rate
+Discount rate

-The discount rate used to measure the total pension liability was 3.90% as compared with last year's rate of 4.95%.
+The discount rate used to measure the total pension liability was 6.50% as compared with last year's rate of 3.90%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (\$45 per month) and that nonemployer contributions (from fines and fee revenues) will continue to be made at rates currently established by statute.
-Employer contributions for the fiscal year ending June 30, 2020 were approximately \$2.0 million and we assumed this contribution amount will continue over the projected period.
-Projected future benefit payments for all current plan members were projected through the year 2106.
-Based on those assumptions, the Retirement Fund's fiduciary net position was projected to be depleted during the fiscal year ending June 30, 2041.
-Therefore, based on the GASB 67 provisions, the long-term expected rate of return on pension plan investments of 6.50% was applied to all periods of projected benefit payments through 2040 and a municipal bond index rate of 2.19% was applied to all periods of projected benefit payments on or after 2041.
-The Single
+Employer contributions for the fiscal year ending June 30, 2021 were approximately \$1.6 million and we assumed this contribution amount will continue over the projected period.
+Projected future benefit payments for all current plan members were projected through the year 2113.

+Based on those assumptions, the Retirement Fund's Fiduciary Net Position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, based on the GASB No. 67 provisions, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.